dlingerfelt/DSC-510-Fall2019/Safari_Edris_DSC510/FinalProject/WeatherReporterDesignDocument.md

 - requests was used for the web service GET

-- PIL, Image, ImageTk were used to display weather condition icons
+- PILLOW, Image, ImageTk were used to display weather condition icons

 - zipcodes was used to get information for the zip code entered.
 If zip code is valid, the module returns information otherwise it sends a zero length list.

+- folder ***img*** was assigned to hold the weather condition icons

+- folder ***Doc*** was assigned tohold the images referenced by this document

 #### Zip code validation
 The **is_valid_zip_code** function validates the the zip code.
 The The module 'zipcodes' returns a structure for the zip